 - Anti-radar equipment

-- Animals products from protected/endangered species (ivory, skins, etc.)
+- Animal products from protected/endangered species (ivory, skins, etc.)

 - Cleaning fluids

-- Duty-free if owned and used over six months and owner states it will not be re-sold within 12 months of import
+- Vehicles may be imported duty-free if owned and used over six months and if owner states it will not be re-sold within 12 months of import

 - All cars must comply with Swiss Government regulations

-- Permission to import is granted on case-by-case basis
+- Permission to import is granted on a case-by-case basis

 - Documents required: